Gianlooca/alteramusica/README.md

 <br>

 ### Code

-In order of appearance:
-- the HTML for the responsive [Navbar with toggler](https://getbootstrap.com/docs/5.0/components/navbar/#toggler) was taken from the Bootstrap v5.0 documentation code snippet and combined with their [Navbar with Pills](https://getbootstrap.com/docs/5.0/components/navs-tabs/#pills)
+- the HTML for the responsive navigation bar has been partially taken from [this tutorial](https://youtu.be/oLgtucwjVII?si=SLVGpA_jskqVxf2d) on YouTube;
 - [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/#with-indicators) on index page was taken from Bootrap v5.0 documentation code snippet
 - CSS code to avoid whitespace below footer was taken from a forum post on [FreeCodeCamp](https://forum.freecodecamp.org/t/footer-white-space-below/191360)
 - 404 page was build using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)